Teoroo-CMC/PiNNwall/README.md

 PiNNwall predicts the "Hessian" Matrix for Metalwalls[^2] using machine learning (ML)-models trained using PiNN[^1].
 In order to run PiNNwall, one needs to have PiNN installed first.

 Before prediction, one needs to have constructed the input files of Metalwalls, namely the *data.inpt* and *runtime.inpt*, which you will use to run the Metalwalls simulations.
 For the best performance of PiNNwall, base charges need for the electrode atoms need to be set in the *data.inpt* file.
-Depending on the electrode structure, these could directly be taken from the PiNNwall papers, predicted using PiNN, taken from force-field parameters or computed using a population analysis method.
+Depending on the electrode structure, these could directly be taken from the PiNNwall papers, predicted using PiNN, taken from force-field parameters or computed using a population analysis method with DFT.

 Then, clone this repo to get the scripts and the ML-models that will be used in predicting the CRK.